 Epsom salt is a very simple chemical consisting of magnesium, sulfate, and some water.

 Though magnesium is one of the nutrients plants need to grow, it is a minor nutrient which means plants don’t need very much of it.
-And most soils have plenty of magnesium in it especially in the mid-west and western states.
+And most soils have plenty of magnesium already present in them, especially in the mid-west and western states.

 Sulfate consists of sulfur and oxygen.
 Plants can absorb sulfate directly from the soil and use the sulfur molecule.
 It too is a minor nutrient for plants.

-Most composts and other fertilizers contain more than enough if you use them in your garden as top dressing or amendments.
-Adding more in the form of Epsom salts is counter productive.
+This is important to know: Most composts and other fertilizers contain more than enough magnesium if you use them in your garden as top dressing or amendments.
+Adding more in the form of Epsom salts is counterproductive.

-Even though many claim that adding Epsom salt to your soil prevents blossom end rot you may be surprised to learn that instead it may be a contributor to it.
+Even though many people claim that adding Epsom salt to your soil prevents blossom end rot on tomatoes you may be surprised to learn that instead, it may be a contributor to it.

 Adding Epsom salt to the soil may create more rot since magnesium and calcium ions compete for uptake into the plant.
 The more magnesium in the soil, the less chance that calcium will be absorbed.

-Again, calcium and magnesium compete and if one is out of balance then it effects the plant and fruit.
+Again, calcium and magnesium compete and if one is out of balance then it affects the plant and fruit.

 Tomato vines should be green but not lush.
 Lush tomato plants are more likely to suffer rot since actively growing leaves take calcium from the vine before the fruits get it.
 I can attest to this being true.

 Nope.
 It is true that magnesium is a physical part of the chlorophyll molecule.
-But since most soils are not deficient in magnesium then to treat chlorosis with additional magnesium (Espsom salts) is useless.
+But since most soils are not deficient in magnesium then treating chlorosis with additional magnesium (Epsom salts) is useless.

-Most of the time chlorisis is a iron deficiency in the soil and not magnesium.
+Most of the time chlorosis is an iron deficiency in the soil and not magnesium.
 Using an Iron supplement in your garden is best.
 If you go the route of adding magnesium instead of iron you only increase the problem.

 Epsom Salt improves seed germination